isaackehle/ansible-proxy-setup/README.md

 # Ansible: proxy-setup

-Configure packages to use a Proxy Server
+Configure a system to use a Proxy Server

 Available on Ansible Galaxy: [pgkehle.proxy-setup](https://galaxy.ansible.com/pgkehle/proxy-setup)